school-of-data/r-consortium-proposal/CONTRIBUTING.md

 ### Beta testing

 1. Find content you'd like to test.
-Currently the *Introduction* <!-- and the *Swiss dual use data recipe* are --> is ready for beta testing.
-To take a look at <!-- them -->it, open R and run:
+Currently the *Introduction* and the *Swiss dual use data recipe* are ready for beta testing.
+To take a look at them, open R and run:
 ```
 devtools::install_github("school-of-data/r-consortium-proposal",
                          subdir="r-package")